harness/developer-hub/docs/open-source/unified-pipeline/pipeline-syntax.md

 ---

 Defines the service being used.
 If declared as a child of `pipeline` will define a pipeline-level service.
 Additionally, it can also be a child of `stages` meaning it will define a stage-level service.
-[Q](new functionality to put service at pipeline level)

 To define the service, enter the service name.